webplatform/docs-wpd/Infrastructure/Bugs/index.md

 ==Creating an issue==
 To create a new issue, just click ''Report an issue'' on one of the Project pages (e.g. [http://project.webplatform.org/content Content project]).

+==Listing issues==
+Each project has their own issue lists.
+If, for example, you want to follow and resolve any content related issues.
+You can keep a bookmark to [http://project.webplatform.org/content Content dashboard on the ''Project'' tracker], and maybe [http://project.webplatform.org/content/issues/open bookmark the ''opened issues'' list] too.

 ==Commenting on an issue==

-Once an issue is open, you merely add a comment in the Comment field and then click ''Save changes''.
+Once an issue is open, you can add a comment in the Comment field and then click ''Save changes''.
 You can comment in general on the bug or reply to a specific comment already in the issue history.

 ==Resolving issues==